Saturday, August 15, 2020

 That was cool.
 And remains my proudest achievement.
 I hang two things on the wall next to my pillow: a photo of my mother and a framed copy of my degree.

 And all those years I spent earning that degree turned me into a voter who prefers candidates who believe a strong social safety net, such as free school lunches, free college tuition and Social Security, is the best way to serve the human beings they set policy for.
-Most importantly, though, those years turned me into a voter.
+Most importantly, though, those years turned me into a lifelong voter.

 No comments: